peter88213/novxlib-docs/source/desc.rst

 .. admonition:: <Desc>

    Purpose
-      Defines a description of the element.
+      Defines the description of an element.

    Content
       - `p <p.html>`__